Britain seen on the brink of losing its "AAA" status - Reuters poll

 The United States and France have had their "AAA" ratings cut without a spike in government borrowing costs, and few would expect any different for Britain.

-However, a ratings cut would be a major political blow to the UK's Conservative-led government, whose finance minister, George Osborne, made defending the rating one of his key pillars of economic policy when coming to power in 2010.
+However, a ratings cut would be a major political blow to the UK's Conservative-led government, whose Chancellor, George Osborne, made defending the rating one of his key pillars of economic policy when coming to power in 2010.

 Britain has already been warned it risks losing its rating because of its finances by two of the three major ratings agencies, who will be judging the latest growth and borrowing figures.